Abortion Foe Faces Sanctions for Publishing Banned Videos

 Orrick scheduled a hearing on the order to show cause why Daleiden should not be held in contempt for June 14.

-Daleiden’s attorneys, Cooley and Catherine Short, and National Abortion Federation attorney Derek Foran did not immediately return phone calls seeking comment on Friday morning.
+When asked if he was obligated to file those exhibits under seal, Cooley replied: “I wasn’t a party to the injunction so I never read the injunction.
+I don’t think so.”

+Cooley said he would respond in detail to the federal court’s order after the National Abortion Federation files its brief in support of sanctions by the May 31 deadline.

-Cooley is based in Rolling Hills Estates in Los Angeles County; Short is with Life Legal Defense Foundation in Ojai, California; and Foran is with Morrison Foerster in San Francisco.
+Cooley and Ferreira are with Steve Cooley & Associates in Rolling Hills Estates in Los Angeles County; Short is with Life Legal Defense Foundation in Ojai, California; and Foran is with Morrison Foerster in San Francisco.